 Here are answers to some common questions people have about sailboats, and our sailing charters.
 If you have a question or concern not addressed here, please contact us and we’ll be happy to answer your questions! —Captain David Ryan

 Q: Should I be worried about getting seasick?

 A: It is quite rare for people to get seasick on our boats.
-The motion on Mon Tiki is very easy, and except for special trips we stay in smooth, sheltered waters.
-Because Mon Tiki is a catamaran, there’s none of the “heeling” (tipping) you may have experienced on other sailboats.
+The motion on our catamarans is very easy, and except for special trips we stay in smooth, sheltered waters.
+The catamaran design is very stable, and there’s none of the “heeling” (tipping) you may have experienced on other sailboats.
 Additionally, sails steady rolling motion so there isn’t the “wallowing” common on motor boats.
-If you’re in doubt, modern over-the-counter seasickness remedies are usually effective, and we keep a supply on board.
+If you’re in doubt, modern over-the-counter seasickness remedies are usually effective.